leetcode-python-java/leetcode-python-java/solutions/1-1000/827-making-a-large-island.md

 - `grid[i][j]` is either `0` or `1`.

 ## Intuition
 This problem is hard.
-Before solving this problem, you can do the following two problems first.
+Before solving this problem, you can do the following two problems first:

 - [200.
 Number of Islands](200-number-of-islands.md)
 - [695.
 Max Area of Island](695-max-area-of-island.md)